-With an average dependency ratio of 1:7 these people represent tangible ‘benefits beyond boundaries’ to over 1200 people.
-It should be noted that the relationship is reciprocal; the employees themselves provide a loyal service to the company in all aspects of the operation from the workshop and safari department to hospitality and marketing.
-The company in turn invests in its human resources, recognises talent and believes in promoting its employees on merit and accomplishment.
+With an average dependency ratio of 1:30 they represent tangible ‘benefits beyond boundaries’ to many people.
+It should be noted that the relationship is reciprocal; the employees themselves provide a loyal service to the company in all aspects of the operation from the workshop, Safari department, hospitality and marketing.
+The company in turn invests in human resources, recognises talent and believes in promoting its employees on merit and accomplishment.
 An ongoing internal training programme is in place that promotes and encourages skills development.

 Financial benefits through employment are but one aspect of benefits.
 The focus of community projects is sustainability, ownership and accountability – in other words a partnership approach.

 In conclusion, a balance that effectively integrates the cornerstone pillars of ecotourism, conservation and community is needed to ensure the effective management of this private game reserve in Africa.
 Sabi Sabi Private Game Reserve represents four decades of defining and refining this model and has successfully managed to integrate these cornerstones and put them into practice.
 But the challenge is ongoing and the brand cannot afford to ‘rest on its laurels’.
 Sabi Sabi strives to be able to contribute to solving these challenges and to be part of conservation of both community, culture and nature for all future generations.